-• A second IRS representative sometimes monitors live telephone calls.
-That person only evaluates the IRS assistor and does not keep a record of any taxpayer's name or tax identification number.
+A second IRS representative sometimes monitors live telephone calls.
+That person

-- We sometimes record telephone calls to evaluate IRS assistors objectively.
+- only evaluates the IRS assistor and does not keep a record of any taxpayer's name or tax identification number. - We sometimes record telephone calls to evaluate IRS assistors objectively.
 We hold these recordings no longer than one week and use them only to measure the quality of assistance. - We value our customers' opinions.
 Throughout this year, we will be surveying our customers for their opinions on our service.

-- tion 1796, Federal Tax Products on CD-ROM, and obtain: - · Current tax forms, instructions, and publications.
+CD-ROM.
+You can order IRS Publication 1796, Federal Tax Products on CD-ROM, and obtain:

+Current tax forms, instructions, and publications.